fraibacas/lakehouse-poc/README.md

 * `jupyter`: notebook configured to access Iceberg and Trino.
 * `prefect-server`: workflow engine server used for data ingestion.
 * `prefect-worker`: workflow engine worker.
-* `postgres`: SQL database used by Prefect, Superset and Iceberg metadata catalog
+* `postgres`: SQL database used by Prefect, Superset and Iceberg metadata catalog.

 Some of the services provide user interfaces.
 These are their urls: